RaspiManu/MMM-FrameLight/README.md

 #### Effects on system notifications

-There are a lot of options on what to realise with lighting effects on system notifications.
+There are a lot of options on what to realize with lighting effects on system notifications.
 Example use cases are visual feedback on touch gestures or indicating that another module shows new information.
 Effects on notifications are defined within `Notifications: []` under `config: {}` analogous to this example:

 ```js
 Notifications: [{